gullman99/create-react-app-auth-amplify/README.md

-# St.Lorraine
+# St. Lorraine
 ## This is the official respository for the app.
 "St. Lorraine" repo is deprecated

 create-react-app-auth-amplify is the repository that is live on this domain https://master.d12a3k5j6x4df1.amplifyapp.com/

-The St. Lorraine Website uses a few AWS services
+### The St. Lorraine Website uses a few AWS services

-AWS Amplify hosting graphql API Auth
+- AWS Amplify hosting graphql API Auth
-AWS DynamoDB contains the User, Event, and EventAvailability tables AWS Cognito is used for Authentication
+- AWS DynamoDB contains the User, Event, and EventAvailability tables
+- AWS Cognito is used for Authentication